HIC SCHOOL HISTORY

 Through the collaborative efforts and viable partnerships established with some of the following: the University of Southern California's Andrus School of Gerontology and Office of Special Community Affairs, 32nd Street Elementary School, State Department of Education, the Community Development Department, Community Redevelopment Agency, Mayor Tom Bradley, Councilman Robert Farrell of the 8tl:1 District who was responsible for approving the monies to build the new HIC facility at 3216 S. Hoover Street, Los Angeles.
 We opened our doors on October 7, 1988.

-A special acknowledgement is extended to our architect, John Mutlow, AIA who work d tirelessly with us and the design/construction site team to completion of HIC's state-of-the art licensed child care facility that we have occupied for 26 years.
+A special acknowledgement is extended to our architect, John Mutlow, AIA who worked tirelessly with us and the design/construction site team to completion of HIC's state-of-the art licensed child care facility that we have occupied for 26 years.

 We especially appreciate the support by members of the community such as: parents, teachers, institutional and business representatives, the HIC Board of Directors and all of our dedicated volunteers.
 HIC's successful accomplishments would not have been possible without the ongoing support of our state, county and local elected officials.
 Donation of funds and in-kind contributions by our ongoing sponsors has allowed HIC to continue operating many of its programs and services especially during these challenging economic times.
 We thank all of our sponsors and contributors.